takapc/EasyShopGUI/README.md

 ### How to use
 Create a NPC by /npc create <name>
+Need permission of `easyshopgui.trade` to open manage menu!

 #### Add trading
 1. Right click on the NPC while sneaking